 - Make sure your bicycle is in good repair.
 It is wise to have your bike “tuned up” at the end of the biking season to make sure that everything is working as it should.

-Observing these simple tips will keep you safe, enhance your biking experience and give you piece of mind.
+Observing these simple tips will keep you safe, enhance your biking experience and give you peace of mind.
+To know more contact our bicycle accident lawyer at Colucci, Colucci & Marcus, P.C..